Last updated September 2019

 Section 1: ADVISORY COUNCIL.

-A. The Advisory Council shall not have duties, voting privileges, nor obligations for attendance at regular meetings of the Board of Directors.
+The Advisory Council shall not have duties, voting privileges, nor obligations for attendance at regular meetings of the Board of Directors.
 Advisory Council members may attend said meetings at the invitation of a member of the Board.
 Members of the Advisory Council shall comply with the confidentiality policy set forth in the Policies and Procedures Manual.

-Section 2: STANDING COMMITTEES
+Section 2: STANDING COMMITTEES.

-A. Standing committees, ad hoc committees, task forces, or work groups will not have voting privileges, nor obligations for attendance at regular meetings of the Board of Directors.
+Standing committees, ad hoc committees, task forces, or work groups will not have voting privileges, nor obligations for attendance at regular meetings of the Board.
 Committee members may attend said meetings at the invitation of a Board member.
 Members of committees shall comply with the confidentiality policy set forth in the Policies and Procedures Manual.
 The Vice President shall appoint any standing committee chairpersons with the approval of the majority of the Board members.
 The Vice President shall serve as Board liaison to all standing committees unless another board member is designated.

-ARTICLE X: DISSOLUTION OF THE ASSOCIATION
+ARTICLE VII.
+DISSOLUTION OF THE ASSOCIATION

-Section 1 : DISSOLUTION.
-Upon the dissolution of the NAIE, the Board shall, after paying or making provisions for the payment of liabilities of the organization, shall notify the state of Colorado of the organization’s dissolution.
+Upon the dissolution of the NAIE, the Board shall, after paying or making provisions for the payment of liabilities of the organization, distribute remaining assets to one or more qualifying 501(c)3 organizations which have a purpose that is generally similar to the purpose of NAIE.
 Any such assets not disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the NAIE primary office is registered and located.
 The court shall designate any remaining NAIE assets to an organization or organizations which are organized and operated as a nonprofit for similar purpose to NAIE.

-ARTICLE XI: BYLAWS AMENDMENT
+ARTICLE VIII.
+BYLAWS AMENDMENT

-Section 1 : AMENDMENTS.
-These bylaws may be altered, amended, or repealed, or new bylaws may be adopted by the Board of Directors at any regular meeting of the Board with a two-thirds (⅔) majority vote.
+These bylaws may be altered, amended, or repealed, or new bylaws may be adopted by the Board at any regular meeting of the Board with a two-thirds (⅔) majority vote.
 No amendment inconsistent with the Articles of Incorporation shall be effective prior to amendment of the Articles of Incorporation.

-Article XI: RECORDS AND FINANCIAL ADMINISTRATION
+Article IX.
+RECORDS AND FINANCIAL ADMINISTRATION

-Section 1: FISCAL YEAR.
-The fiscal year of the Association shall be April 1 through March 31, but may be changed by resolution of the Board of Directors.
+The fiscal year shall be April 1 through March 31, but may be changed by resolution of the Board as necessary.

 Section 2: ORGANIZATIONAL RECORDS.

-A. NAIE shall keep record of all meeting minutes of the Board and all actions taken by standing committees on behalf of the board.
+- NAIE shall keep a record of all meeting minutes of the Board and all actions taken by standing committees on behalf of the Board.

-B. NAIE shall maintain accurate accounting records.
+- NAIE shall maintain accurate accounting records.

-Article XII: CERTIFICATION
+Article X: CERTIFICATION